-- the deadline for the submission of offers has been respected; the offer complies with the eligibility rules of the EU External Aid Instrument which finances the specific contract; - the fee rates, including those in the budget breakdown of a global price specific contract (for lot 5 the proposed Flat Rates /and possible Fees), do not exceed the contractual maxima; - not exceeding the maximum budget (if applicable), - for lot 5 the minimum required skill specified as such in the specific ToR are respected.

-The Contracting Authority chooses the most economically advantageous offer.
-55
+- the deadline for the submission of offers has been respected; - the offer complies with the eligibility rules of the external financing instrument which finances the specific contract; (see Section 2.3.) - the fee rates, including those in the budget breakdown of a global price specific contract do not exceed the contractual maxima; - the maximum budget is not exceeded (if applicable), - The contracting authority chooses the most economically advantageous offer 156 .

 For the evaluation of the technical quality, the specific contract's contracting authority will define the detailed criteria and their respective weights in the evaluation grid attached to the request for services.

 Unless clearly stated to the contrary in the request for services, if one of the experts does not comply with any minimum requirement set out in the tender specifications, his/her score will be 0 and the whole offer must be rejected.
-Therefore, it is recommended to pay careful attention to minimum requirements and to the use of terms that imply a minimum requirement e.g. 'experience in at least 3 developing countries', 'minimum C1 level of English' etc.
+Therefore, it is recommended to pay careful attention to minimum requirements and to the use of terms that imply a minimum requirement e.g. 'experience in at least three developing countries', 'minimum C1 level of English', etc.